From smooth dynamical twists to twistors of quantum groupoids: Introduction

 These achievements have been predicated on the assumption that \(\eta \subset \frakg\) is an abelian subalgebra.
 Therefore, it is reasonable to anticipate the existence of a universal or generalized construction applicable to \textit{non-abelian} subalgebras.
 This note provides a comprehensive account of a construction of dynamical quantum groupoids for a non-abelian Lie subalgebra \(\frakl \subset \frakg\).
 Within this context, let $V$ be an $\frakl$-invariant open submanifold of $\frakl^{\ast}$.
 An $\frakl$-invariant element $F$ in $C^{\infty}(V) \llbracket \hbar \rrbracket \otimes U(\frakg) \otimes U(\frakg)$ is termed a \textbf{smooth dynamical twist} if it satisfies specific shifted cocycle conditions, as detailed in the literature~\cites{Xu-Nonabelian, Enriquez-Etingof1, Enriquez-Etingof2}.
 The significance of such a smooth dynamical twist lies in its ability to generate a solution $\mathsf{R}:=F_{21}^{-1}\ast_{\PBW} F$ to the QDYBE.
 Here the operation $\ast_{\PBW}$ denotes the star product derived from the Poincare-Birkhoff-Witt (PBW) isomorphism.

 Classical limits of smooth dynamical twists are \textit{triangular classical dynamical $r$-matrices} which satisfy the classical \textit{dynamical} Yang-Baxter equation (CDYBE) \cite{Xu-Nonabelian}.
-A more general shifted-cocycle equation for dynamical twists with an \textbf{associator} term is proposed in \cite{Enriquez-Etingof1}, see \cites{Enriquez-Etingof-Marshall} on further developments.
-The quantization of the \textbf{Alekseev-Meinrenken dynamical $r$-matrices} \cite{Alekseev-Meinrenken}, which are non-triangular and are over the nonabelian base $\frakg^{\ast}$, are constructed in such setting \cite{Enriquez-Etingof1}.
+A more general shifted-cocycle equation for dynamical twists with an \textbf{associator} term is proposed in \cite{Enriquez-Etingof1}, we refer to \cites{Enriquez-Etingof-Marshall} on further developments.
+The quantization of the \textbf{Alekseev-Meinrenken dynamical $r$-matrices} \cite{Alekseev-Meinrenken}, which are non-triangular and are over the nonabelian base $\frakg^{\ast}$, is constructed in such setting \cite{Enriquez-Etingof1}.
 The classical limits of dynamical twists in \cite{Enriquez-Etingof1} are solutions of the \textit{modified} CDYBE \cite{LX}.
 In this note, we only consider the \textit{trivial} associator case.
-For discussions of Hopf algebroids and quantum groupoids in other fields like knot and $3$-manifold invariants, dg geometry, and shifted Poisson geometry, we refer the reader to \cites{Chen-Xiang-Xu, Kalmykov-Safronov, Nikshych-Turaev-Vainerman}.
+For discussions of Hopf algebroids and quantum groupoids in other fields like invariants of knots and $3$-manifold invariants, dg geometry, and shifted Poisson geometry, we refer the reader to \cites{Chen-Xiang-Xu, Kalmykov-Safronov, Nikshych-Turaev-Vainerman}.